evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 In this section, you will learn how to monitor evaluations using Evidently Cloud.
 This allows you to:

 * **Track offline experiment results**.
 Keep records of evaluation scores from different experiments, like comparing output quality using different prompts.
 * **Run evaluations in production**.
-Periodically evaluate batches or samples of real production data, such as hourly or daily, using your chosen methods.
+Periodically evaluate batches or samples of production data, such as hourly or daily.

 Here's how you can set this up.